DIRECTORS & ADVISORS

 Contact: bdorman@centreoftheuniverse.org

-Amy Archer, VicE-Chair and operations lead
+Amy Archer, Vice-Chair and operations lead

 Amy Archer is a first generation Canadian with roots from Trinidad and Tobago.
 Amy was born in Edmonton, Alberta and has spent most of her life on the West Coast.
 Amy has a love for her community and seeks opportunities to make the world a little better for her daughter and future generations.